Lane Thomas Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 8.7 K/9, which ranks 15th in MLB.
+- The 8.6 strikeouts per nine innings put together by the Reds pitching staff ranks 17th in the league.

-- The Reds have the 27th-ranked team ERA among all league pitching staffs (4.99).
+- The Reds' 4.95 team ERA ranks 27th across all league pitching staffs.

-- Reds pitchers combine to surrender the fifth-most home runs in baseball (114 total, 1.4 per game).
+- Reds pitchers combine to allow 115 total home runs at a clip of 1.4 per game (fourth-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.